Tenderly Forks: One-Click Development Testnet

 Forks come even handier now since many of the testnets have been deprecated.
 Blockchain developers have even reported issues with some faucets running dry, leaving many in the space wondering “now what?”

-Many companies in the industry already rely on Forks as their testing environment and you will see the examples later in this post.
+Many companies in the industry already rely on Forks as their testing environment and you'll see examples later in this post.
 But there's no better way to succinctly illustrate the process than in the words of Thrilok Kumar, founder and head of product at Instadapp:

 “I would say that one of the coolest things that we've integrated and helped us a lot was Tenderly Forks, where we can create a Fork environment from the Mainnet.
 Then, we can run our whole dashboard in a testing environment, which helped not only the users but also the internal team test any new feature or any product development that we do”.